paulina-grunwald/Web-developer-courses/JavaScript Objects and Prototypes (Pluralsight)/README.md

 It's very easy to create an object in JavaScript and they can be changed after being created.

+A JavaScript __object literal__ is a comma-separated list of name-value pairs wrapped in curly braces.
+Object literals encapsulate data, enclosing it in a tidy package.
+This minimizes the use of global variables which can cause problems when combining code.

+Let's create object literal:

 ```javascript
 'use strict';